Social media was hailed as a game-changer for business.

 Does it attract new customers that you would not have won but for attracting them through social media?

-And finally, before I hear people bemoaning the fact that I have overlooked the branding benefits that social media brings, my observation would be that moth SME businesses are valued on an earnings-multiple with little goodwill (branding) applied.
+And finally, before I hear people bemoaning the fact that I have overlooked the branding benefits that social media brings, my observation would be that most SME businesses are valued on an earnings-multiple with little goodwill (branding) applied.

 The hidden costs of constantly accessing social media is time and wellbeing.